Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 For employees under 18 years of age, employers are required to provide a meal period of at least 30 minutes for any employee scheduled to work more than five hours.
 If any employee, regardless of age, cannot be completely relieved of all duties and permitted to leave the workstation or area during the meal period, the meal period must be paid as time worked.
 Utah Admin.
 Code R610-2-3.

 Employers must provide a paid rest break of at least ten minutes to employees under the age of 18 for every four-hour period or part thereof that is worked.
-Minor employees must not work over three consecutive hours without a rest break.
-Utah Admin.
-Code R610-2-3.
+Id.
+Minor employees may not work over three consecutive hours without a rest break.
+Id.

-In unusual situations where the requirements for lunch and rest breaks cannot be met, the Division may decide whether the general intent of the rules has been met to ensure the attainment of reasonable safeguards for a minor's health, safety, and education.
-Utah Admin.
-Code R610-2-3.
+In unusual situations where the requirements for lunch and rest breaks cannot be met, the Utah Antidiscrimination and Labor Division (UALD) may decide whether the general intent of the rules has been met to ensure the attainment of reasonable safeguards for a minor's health, safety, and education.
+Id.

 Minimum Wage, Overtime, and Wage Recordkeeping

-Utah has set minimum wage for non-exempt employees at not less than $7.25 per hour.
+Utah has set the minimum wage for non-exempt employees at not less than $7.25 per hour.
 Utah Code § 34-40-103; Utah Admin.
 Code R610-1-3.
 Utah law does not specify overtime payment requirements for any employees other than those who work on public works projects; however, federal law still applies.
-For more information about overtime requirements under the federal Fair Labor Standards Act (FLSA), visit https://www.dol.gov/agencies/whd/flsa.
 A state employee who works overtime will be paid overtime by either taking time off work at the rate of one and one-half times their normal pay rate or by being paid one and one-half times their normal pay.
-Utah Code § 63A-17-502(3)(b).
+Utah Code § 63A-17-502(4).

 Employers must keep payroll records of employees covered by the Utah Minimum Wage Act showing names, addresses, dates of birth, hours worked, and wages paid.
 Utah Code § 34-40-201.
 Employers must maintain these records for three years.
 Id.

 Employees paid on an hourly basis must be paid at least semi-monthly and on days to be designated in advance by the employer as a regular payday.
 Utah Code § 34-28-3(1)(a).
 Employees paid on a salary basis may be paid monthly on or before the seventh day of each month.
-Utah Code § 34-28-3(1)d).
+Utah Code § 34-28-3(1)(d).
 If a payday falls on a Saturday, Sunday, or legal holiday, an employer shall pay wages earned during the pay period on the day preceding the Saturday, Sunday, or legal holiday.
-Id, § 34-28-3(1)(c).
+Utah Code § 34-28-3(1)(c).
 Upon an employee's hire, employers must inform the employee of the day and place of payment, of the rate of pay, and any change with respect to any of these items prior to the time of the change.
+Utah Code § 34-28-4(1).
 Alternatively, the employer may give such notification by posting these facts and keeping them conspicuously posted at or near the place of work where such notice can be seen by each employee as the employee comes or goes to the employee's place of work.
-Utah Code § 34-28-4(1).
-Failure to post and to keep posted any notice or failure to give notice as prescribed in this section is a class B misdemeanor.
-Id, § 34-28-4(2).
+Id.
+Failure to post and to keep posted any notice, or failure to give notice as prescribed in this section, is a Class B misdemeanor.
+Utah Code § 34-28-4(2).

 Final Payments

-If an employer fails to pay wages due an employee within 24 hours after the employee has provided a written demand, the employer is required to continue to pay the employee wages from the date of demand until paid, up to 60 days, at the same rate that the employee received at the time of separation.
+If an employer fails to pay wages due to an employee within 24 hours after the employee has provided a written demand, the employer is required to continue to pay the employee wages from the date of demand until paid, up to 60 days, at the same rate that the employee received at the time of separation.
 Utah Code § 34-28-5(1).
-An employee may recover the owed wages by pursuing a civil action within 60 days from the date of separation.
-However, if the employee fails to make a written demand on the employer for the employee's final payment of wages, the employee may not recover the penalty provided for under the statute.
+An employee may recover the penalty accruing to the employee in a civil action that must be commenced within 60 days from the date of separation.
+However, if the employee fails to make a written demand for payment, the employee may not recover the penalty provided for under the statute.
 Utah Code § 34-28-5(1)(c).

 Unemployment Insurance